 The Alleys series documents a lesser-known casualty of the construction boom in Seattle—alleyways.
 While they often carry a negative reputation, they are an integral part of the urban landscape.
 This project begin in 2013.

-Collections are photographs taken in Anaheim, San Diego, Santa Barbara, San Luis Obispo, and England during 2008-2012.
+Collections are photographs made in Anaheim, San Diego, Santa Barbara, San Luis Obispo, and England during 2008-2012.

-Family, Friends, and Strangers are photos taken in the early to mid-’70s.
-Amusement attractions, holidays, gatherings, and CalArts were all places that I documented the people that I found there.
+Family, Friends, and Strangers are photos made in the early to mid-’70s Amusement attractions, holidays, gatherings, and CalArts were all places where I documented the people that I found there.

 The Hikes series is an ongoing project documenting hiking trails in Western Washington.
 These include urban trails, city, state, and national parks.

-Trainviews are point-of-view photographs taken from a commuter train running along the Puget Sound from Mukilteo to Seattle [2013-2017].
+Trainviews are point-of-view photographs madefrom a commuter train running along the Puget Sound from Mukilteo to Seattle [2013-2017].

-Truckviews were taken in 1975 while driving a 26-foot bobtail truck from North Hollywood to Santa Maria, CA to deliver office furniture.
+Truckviews were made in 1975 while driving a 26-foot bobtail truck from North Hollywood to Santa Maria, CA to deliver office furniture.